 Keeping in touch with your team or client is often a vital part of staying productive.
 But, just like real face to face meetings, it's easy for Zoom video chats or conference calls to take over an entire afternoon, without really getting anywhere.

 Instead, plan specific start and end times for any meetings or remote catch-ups.
 That way, the team can focus on communicating what they need to, without the meeting spiralling out of control.

 When you're working in an office, you get lots of little subliminal cues to look away from your screen regularly.
 Whether it's making a round of brews or having a non-work chat with a colleague, these little distractions stop fatigue and help you work better.

 At home, of course, there are fewer of these cues to help you take a break.
 So, use a timer to help you to alternate between focusing on work and taking a break.
 I use a Pomodoro timer to keep me on-task.
 It helps me to work hard in 25-minute blasts before taking a five-minute break.

 Learn to love your to-do list

 The humble to-do list often gets overlooked as an organisational tool.
 But, when you're working from home, it can be a real godsend.
 Start each working day with a 15-minute to-do list session, and you've got a framework for the day right there, ready to go.

-I write my to-do list alongside a gratitude journal every morning (you can read all about gratitude journals here), which helps me to quickly review my previous day's activities with an outline of what needs to be completed today.
+I write my to-do list alongside a gratitude journal every morning, which helps me to quickly review my previous day's activities with an outline of what needs to be completed today.
 But don't worry about detail at first, just jot down your tasks and revel in the joy of crossing them off once they're done.

 Tear up the rulebook if it gets the job done